koonerts/algo/docs/algo-templates.md

     Set slow = head
     Set fast = head

-    WHILE fast.next is not null AND fast.next.next is not null DO Set slow = slow.next
+    WHILE fast is not null AND fast.next is not null DO Set slow = slow.next
       Set fast = fast.next.next